Are There Any Even Smarter Ways to Leverage Virtual Assistants? Staffing Agency Smarts

 What Did The “Expert” Have Her Team Do Exactly?

-Imaging what you could do with a team of full time specialists like that…
+Imagine what you could do with a team of full-time specialists like that…

 Why Do So Many Small Businesses Fail?

 Is it because managing a small business is rocket science?
 I would say not.
 More likely it is that one of the following disciplines is poorly understood or executed.